populist-vote/web/README.md

 Open [http://localhost:3030](http://localhost:3030) with your browser to see the result.

+## Development

+This reposity leverages automatic code generation for GraphQL to make managing our types and fetchers seamless.
+You can run `yarn generate` to automatically generate our GraphQL types and data fetching hooks.
+This updates the `generated.tsx` file based on the queries and mutations defined in the `/graphql` directory.
+If you update these GraphQL files, or you are aware that the API has been modified, you'll need to run `yarn generate` to create the most recent type bindings and fetchers.
+We use `react-query` as our client side caching layer.
+All queries are automatically cached based on the provided query key.
+This dramatically improves client side user experience and minimizes unnecessary calls to the API.

 ## Deployment

 This application is deployed via Vercel.
 You can see the dashboard at [https://vercel.com/populist][https://vercel.com/populist]